justinctollison/osticket-prereqs/README.md

 ### Step 8: Installing osTicket

 Now that we have all the dependancies set up and installed, we can finally install osTicket.
 So, back in the "osTicket-Installation-Files folder" we're going to want to extract the folder inside there.
 So right-click the osTicket zipped folder and select Extract All and click through it.
 Now the extracted folder should be inside.
 Open the Folder and you should see two folders, "scripts" and "upload".
 Copy the upload folder and put it inside the folder `C:\inetpub\wwwroot` which is on your C: drive, where we made the PHP Folder and inside the inetpub folder.
 This is the root of our web server and how it will display osTicket.
 Make sure you rename the upload folder to **osTicket** this is very important!
-Once that's finished, Restart the ISS server again like before.
+Once that's finished, Restart the IIS server again like before.

 <br>
 <img width="1368" height="413" alt="image" src="https://github.com/user-attachments/assets/514afc1b-b4ba-4f82-bb16-03d91f7b2ec8" />